rcharan/mooc-data/README.md

 ## How to use this Repo
 There are two Jupyter notebooks, feature-engineering.ipynb and analysis.ipynb.
-- *feature-engineer* assembles the dataset and engineers a number of features related to activity and attention metrics.
+- _feature-engineering_ assembles the dataset and engineers a number of features related to activity and attention metrics.
 To use this, you will have to download the original dataset from the Open University (link above).
 It is about 500MB.
-The directory of csvs as "anonymisedData" in the directory structure.
+The directory of csvs should be put in the top level of the directory structure as "anonymisedData".
-- *analysis* performs the analysis for the presentation.
+- _analysis_ performs the analysis for the presentation.
 It works with the 5MB dataset in the repository

-There is also a utilities.py file that provides a number of conveniences for use in the notebooks.
+There is also a _utilities.py_ file that provides a number of conveniences for use in the notebooks.

 Software required: statsmodels, pandas, scipy, and seaborn, as well as their dependencies.